klieret/AnkiPandas/README.rst

 Columns
 -------

-Get information about the fields in the table:
+Get information about the columns in the table:

 .. code:: python